videlais/learning-ink-unity/_chapters/chapter7/index.md

 ![alt text](./ProjectWindow.png "Project Window")

-The Project windows shows all assets that are part of the current project.
-This also include any imported assets or files added to the asset folder outside of using the Unity Editor to create them.
+The Project window shows all assets that are part of the current project.
+This also includes any imported assets or files added to the asset folder outside of using the Unity Editor to create them.

 The contents of the Project Window can be sorted through creating new folders using either the "+" menu under its title or using the right-click context menu.
 By default, the Project window includes a folder "Scenes" containing the current scene.
 (This is "SampleScene" by default).

+> **Note:** As of 2025, Unity's Project window supports two view modes: one-column and two-column layouts.
+You can switch between these using the icon in the lower-right corner of the Project window.
+The two-column layout provides a folder tree on the left and contents on the right, which many developers find more efficient for navigation.

-It is recommended to create folders for all types of Assets using in the Project sorted by either scene or by type of data.
+It is recommended to create folders for all types of Assets used in the Project sorted by either scene or by type of data.
 In a project with multiple scenes, for example, sorting assets by scene can help in organizing them.
-For smaller project, or those with only one scene, sorting by type is a good approach.
-Creating a folder called "Scripts" for all files related to scripting components and other for "Tiles", if they are used in the Project, for example.
+For smaller projects, or those with only one scene, sorting by type is a good approach.
+Creating a folder called "Scripts" for all files related to scripting components and another for "Sprites" or "Prefabs", for example.

 ## Views